taskcluster/performance-tester/README.md

 This loader calls `queue.task` with random taskIds for tasks that other loaders have created.
 It can't start until such a task is created, which may tak ea few seconds.

+### gettaskstatus

+* `rate` - the rate at which to call the API method (req/s)

+This loader calls `queue.status` with random taskIds for tasks that other loaders have created.
+It can't start until such a task is created, which may tak ea few seconds.

+### secrets

+* `rate` - the rate at which to call the API method (req/s)
+* `secret` - name of the secret to set (WARNING: will be overwritten!)

+This loader calls `secrets.get` with the given secret name, after putting a fake payload into the secret.